 The BB3-7302 is a significant enhancement over its predecessor, the BB2-7030.
-The hardware includes a faster processor and hardware encryption engine for efficient rendering of secure web pages.
+The hardware includes a faster processor and hardware encryption engine for efficient rendering of secure web pages and for support of encryption as needed for SNMPv3.
 The software includes numerous enhancements.

-- Secure (HTTPS) web server - Faster processor
+- SNMPv3 support - Secure (HTTPS) web server

-- Higher point count, up to 1,000 MIB variables - User defined register map for Modbus - Greater flexibility in assigning local register data types - Support for reading character strings from Modbus - CSV import of register maps for client/master configuration - Menu options to clear part or all of configuration
+- Faster processor - Higher point count, up to 1,000 MIB variables - User defined register map for Modbus - Greater flexibility in assigning local register data types - Support for reading character strings from Modbus - CSV import of register maps for client/master configuration - Menu options to clear part or all of configuration